Identifying atmospheric fronts based on diabatic processes using the dynamic state index (DSI)

 \subsection{Properties of the detected fronts}

+In this section, the properties of the detected fronts are compared.
 Fig. \ref{abb_distribution} shows the distribution of specific humidity, baroclinicity measured by $\Vert \nabla_h T \Vert$ and relative vorticity of the fronts detected with the TFP method, the F diagnostic and the DSI method (95 \% percentile), respectively.
-Fronts detected with the DSI method are characterized by high specific humidity.
-Because the DSI measures diabatic processes for which humidity is a prerequisite, this seems reasonable.
-Fronts detected with the TFP method show high baroclinicity (due to the definition of the TFP) and anticylonic vorticity in average.
+Fronts detected with the TFP method show high baroclinicity (due to the definition of the TFP) and anticyclonic vorticity on average.
 The latter is not reasonable as fronts are associated with lows and itself are areas of high relative vorticity.
 Fronts detected with the F diagnostic are characterized by high baroclinicity and high relative vorticity (both due to the definition of F) but low specific humidity.